mpsparrow/spectralyze-visualizer/README.md

 For best results, use the [spectralyze](https://github.com/Lauchmelder23/spectralyze) file for Windows available in the [most recent release](https://github.com/mpsparrow/spectralyze-visualizer/releases/latest) in this repository.

 ## Usage
-Most flags are experimental and may result in a less than ideal end results.
+Most flags are experimental and may result in a less than ideal end result.

 Use `python visualizer.py -h` for more up to date information.
 ```